Mage (Archaeron)

 Mage is a 1980 rulebook for the Archaeron Game System.

 Contents

-Mage is intended to supplement an existing fantasy campaign, or be used separately as rules for magical combat.
+Mage is a supplement designed to add to a fantasy campaign, or it can be used as a magical combat rules system.

 Reception

 Lloyd W. Willis reviewed Mage in The Space Gamer No. 37.
 Willis commented that "The main problem with Mage is that it requires a thorough and imaginative referee.
 Since such referees are always in short supply, using Mage in your campaign is likely to be quite disappointing.
 On the other hand, if you use it for the one-on-one magical combat, it promises all the excitement of the last Duran-Leonard fight."